 Can you train someone for that open position on your food truck staff?
 This is an important question that food truck owners need to ask themselves while going through the hiring process.
 While other questions are certainly relevant, this question can significantly impact the bottom line of your mobile food business.
 Whether you need to fill the role of a drive, server, cook, chef or manager, each can require a substantial amount of time to get someone up to speed to actually help you.

 A Wealth of Questions

-You can narrow the field during the interview stage by asking the right questions.
-Add in some loaded questions so you can gain a real sense of a candidate’s strength and weaknesses.
+You can narrow the field during the interview stage when hiring food truck staff by asking the right questions.
+Add in some questions so you can gain a real sense of a candidate’s strength and weaknesses.
 These questions may not seem relevant to that of a food truck owner, but hiring the right people will likely ensure the success of your truck.

 Most of the questions involve the candidate.
 However, asking yourself the right questions can set the correct framework.
 Start with a couple of essentials:

 - Need: Answer the important question of need – what needs the position will require from you.
 From training to the character traits you can only get from “loaded questions,” these questions can help you prepare for the hiring process.